karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 ## Mission files

+Download the lastest missions at [https://github.com/ExpansionModTeam/DayZ-Expansion-Missions/releases](https://github.com/ExpansionModTeam/DayZ-Expansion-Missions/releases) and extract the content of the zip file.

-Inside the mod "@DayZ-Expansion" take the mission files **who don't have COM in their name**.
+Take the mission files **who don't have COM in their name**.

 ![](https://i.imgur.com/yVtrGnb.png)